 Richard of Conisburgh, 3rd Earl of Cambridge was born circa 1375, at Conisbrough Castle, in Yorkshire, he was the second son of Edmund of Langley, 1st Duke of York, (fourth surviving son of Edward III) and Isabella of Castile, daughter of Pedro the Cruel of Castille and his mistress, Maria de Padilla.
 King Richard II stood as his godfather.

 Richard's mother, Isabella, indulged in an affair with King Richard II's half-brother, John Holland, 1st Duke of Exeter (died 1400), the son of Joan 'Fair Maid of Kent' by her first husband Thomas Holland, 1st Earl of Kent.
-It has been suggested that since he received no lands from his father, and received no mention in either his father's or his brother's wills, he may possibly have been the child of his mother's affair with Holland.
+It has been suggested that since he received no lands from his father, and received no mention in either his father's or his brother's wills, he may have been the child of his mother's affair with Holland.
 The fact that the Y DNA of Richard's grandson did not match that of the male line descendants of Henry Somerset, Duke of Beaufort reveal that somewhere in the generations there was a false paternal event in one of these lines.